hujunfang888/Project-rotation1/results.md

-# Group 1 – Barcode05 Illumina Assembly and Annotation
+# Group 1 – Barcode05 Illumina Assembly and Annotation。

 ## Assembly (Illumina only)